telerik/blazor-docs/components/grid/columns/virtual.md

 >caption The result from the code snippet above - scrolling through the grid is the same as without virtual scrolling, but the rendering performance and responsiveness of all other actions will be improved.
 ![gif of virtual columns](images/virtual-columns-basic.gif)

+## Limitations

+* Virtualized and [Frozen]({%slug grid-columns-frozen%}) are not supported to work together.
+The idea behind freezing some columns is so that they are visible at all time disregarding their position in the Grid.
+The Virtualized Columns, on the other hand, render only the columns for the current Grid viewport.

 ## Notes